biocompute-objects/bco_editor/docs/centos.md

 You should now see the (env) prefix in bash, "(env)[user@hostname]$"

 Next we want to install everything into our virtual environment that we'll need to run Django.
-Start by installing the requirements,
+Start by changing to the project folder, then installing the requirements,

 ```
+cd ~/bco_editor/
 pip install -r requirements.txt
 ```